HeardLibrary/digital-scholarship/lod/wikibase/sparql/index.md

 ]
 ```

 Each dictionary in the list has as its keys the variables that were specified by the SELECT clause (`class` and `label` in this example).
 The values of those keys depend on the datatype of the values that are bound to those variables by the query (`uri` and `literal` in the example).
-You can access those values by looping through the list and specifying the values you want as you would typically do for dictionaries.
+You can access the data about the bound variables by looping through the list and specifying the values you want as you would typically do for dictionaries.
 Here is an example that prints all of the labels:

 ```
 for result in data: